firebase/quickstart-python/machine-learning/README.md

 ## Setup

-1. Install the Admin SDK (probably in a virtual environment):
+1. Install the Admin SDK and other dependencies (probably in a virtual environment):

     ```
     $ pip install -U pip setuptools
-    $ pip install firebase_admin
+    $ pip install -r requirements.txt
     ```

 2. Clone the quickstart repository and change to the `machine-learning`